TABLE OF CONTENTS

 5.3.2 Using the Section 5.3 Routines in Your Applications

-6.1 Using The On-Chip USART
+6.1 Using The On-Chip USART7 Synchronous Serial Communications

 6.2 UART Full-Duplex Receive and Transmit Services